 Smoked Brisket is the holy grail of all grilled meats.
 This recipe includes a sweet brown sugar and garlic rub that creates a delicious crust for tender and juicy brisket.

 Smoked brisket is great for feeding crowd and a favorite for weekend cookouts.
-We enjoy cooking a large brisket over the weekend to make easy dinner recipes throughout the week like Brisket Pizza.
+We enjoy cooking a large brisket over the weekend to make easy dinner recipes throughout the week like Brisket Chili and Brisket Pizza.